 Executive Director of the Green Scholars Initiative

-More than 60 universities around the world are currently participating in the Initiative and others are in the process of joining.
-For inclusion, at least one scholar at a university must be selected by The Green Scholars Initiative team for a project (e.g., papyri, KJV, etc.), and each project is placed internationally under a Senior Scholar.
-Each of the professors (Scholar-Mentors) must commit to working with Junior Scholars at their university, mentoring them along the way and giving them direct access to selected items from The Green Collection.
+More than 60 universities around the world are currently participating in the Green Scholars Initiative, and others are in the process of joining.
+For inclusion, at least one scholar at a university must be selected by the Green Scholars Initiative team for a project (e.g., papyri, KJV, etc.), and each project is placed internationally under a Senior Scholar.
+Each of the professors (Scholar-Mentors) must commit to working with Junior Scholars at their university, mentoring them along the way and giving them direct access to selected items from the Green Collection.
 The Senior Scholars will subsequently provide ongoing assistance for those selected in their areas.

 While the Green Scholars Initiative remains independent of any one institution of higher learning or religious tradition, the initiative’s main undergraduate program has an academic home at Baylor University.
 Over a dozen research projects are underway at Baylor, and occasional workshops and meetings accent these endeavors.
 Ten areas for research are targeted, with three being launched during the first phase.
 These include research clusters around the expansive papyri collection, the Richard Rolle manuscript, and the King James Bible.